wbrozonowicz/wbrozonowicz.github.io/_posts/2022-08-27-react-memo-and-use-memo.md

 Now click on button1 will not fired rerender of clicker assign to button2.

 But when we pass in props not simple value, but object, it will not work properly.
-In this case, solution is useMemo hook:
+In this case, solution is useMemo hook.
+UseMemo Hook returns a memoized value, so it is generally suitable for expensive functions.
+Because functional components are also functions in React, so this hook is also very good for prevent rendering such components.

 - "App.js":